Save some tax green by going greener at home

 The Energy Efficient Home Improvement Credit is the one that will apply to our house, as we need new windows.
 But if you are looking to go beyond the usual home energy efficiency, check out the Residential Clean Energy tax credit.

-Residential Clean Energy Credit: This credit covers renewable energy options.
-It's worth 30 percent of qualifying expenses installed starting this year and through 2032.
+Renewable energy credit, too: This credit also covers renewable energy options.
+It's worth 30 percent of qualifying expenses installed starting in 2023 through 2032.

 When 2033 rolls around, the Residential Clean Energy Credit percentage rate begins phasing down.
 It's 26 percent for 2033, 22 percent for 2034, and the credit ending entirely on Jan.
 1, 2035.